ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_facedetection/create-project.md

 }
 ```

-The above Kotlin code first imports necessary Android and OpenCV libraries, including those for handling permissions and camera views.
+The above Kotlin code imports necessary Android and OpenCV libraries, including those for handling permissions and camera views.
 MainActivity extends AppCompatActivity and implements CameraBridgeViewBase.CvCameraViewListener2 for handling camera frames.
 There are several variables:

-- buttonStartPreview and buttonStopPreview: Buttons to start and stop the camera preview.
+- buttonStartPreview and buttonStopPreview: buttons to start and stop the camera preview.
-- openCvCameraView: An instance of CameraBridgeViewBase for displaying camera frames.
+- openCvCameraView: an instance of CameraBridgeViewBase for displaying camera frames.
-- isPreviewActive and isOpenCvInitialized: Flags to track the preview state and OpenCV initialization status.
+- isPreviewActive and isOpenCvInitialized: flags to track the preview state and OpenCV initialization status.
-- cameraPermissionRequestCode: A constant for the camera permission request.
+- cameraPermissionRequestCode: a constant for the camera permission request.

 The onCreate method initializes the buttons and camera view.
-Checks and requests camera permission if not already granted.
+It checks and requests camera permission if not already granted.
 Then, it initializes OpenCV using OpenCVLoader.initLocal(), before you set the camera index to 1 to get an access to the front camera.
-Subsequently, you configure onClickListeners for the buttons to start and stop the camera preview.
+Subsequently, you can configure onClickListeners for the buttons to start and stop the camera preview.

 Finally, you call updateControls(), which updates the enabled state of the start and stop preview buttons based on whether OpenCV is initialized and if the preview is active.